Website maintenance - Tuesday 10 March

 Business Rates Instalments

 Payment of Business Rates bills is automatically set on a 10-monthly cycle.
-However, the Government has put in place regulations that allow ratepayers to require the Council to enable payments to be made through 12 monthly instalments.
-If you wish to take up this offer, you should contact Oldham Council’s Business Rates Department as soon as possible.
+However, regulations allow ratepayers to request payments to be made through 12 monthly instalments.
+If you wish to take this up, you should contact Oldham Council’s Business Rates team as soon as possible.

 National Non-Domestic Rating Multiplier